mablay/handcar/README.md

 # Handcar

-Lightweight development web server inspired by express, connect.
+Lightweight development web server inspired by express and connect.

 As the name suggests it's heavily inferior to [express](https://www.npmjs.com/package/express).
-It focusses only on the most useful features and provides them with a minimum of dependencies.
+It focusses only on the most useful features and provides them with a minimum of dependencies:

 * [ws](https://www.npmjs.com/package/ws) the goto NodeJS WebSocket implementation (zero sub dependencies)
 * [commander](https://www.npmjs.com/package/commander) excellent CLI agrument parser (zero sub dependencies)